-By contrast, social media was used as a tool for insurance investigators to extract evidence while investigating suspicious claims.
+By contrast, social media was used as a tool for insurance investigators (Private Detectives) to extract evidence while investigating suspicious claims.
 Subjects would post pictures on their Facebook page doing things that they say prevents them from working.
 Today social media serves many more purposes, not just legitimate research but scammers, stalkers and others with bad intentions.
 Who is looking out for you on social media?

 Who can get to and see your information?
 A friend?
 What about a person stalking you or your family.
 What about a scammer pretending to know you through your “online life”?
 You (or your friends and family) provide a constant feed of information to social media which may put you at risk.

 Typically subjects of our investigations don’t realize just how open their social media content is and how people can use that information against them.
-Private investigators working for clients are probably the least of your concerns.
+Private investigators (Private Detectives) working for clients are probably the least of your concerns.
 With privacy lines blurring and constantly changing “privacy rules” on popular social media sites, is your information secure?